epochpic/epochpic.github.io/content/tutorial/Input_deck_control.md

     default, the code tries to calculate the number of digits required by dividing t_end by dt_snapshot.
 Note that the minimum number of digits is 4.

-\- If this logical flag is set to "T" then the code performs a more rigorous test to determine the number of digits required to accommodate all outputs that are to be generated by a run.
+-   `use_accurate_n_zeros` - If this logical flag is set to "T" then the code performs a more rigorous test to determine the number of digits required to accommodate all outputs that are to be generated by a run.
 Since this can be time consuming and is overkill for most cases, it is disabled by default.
-The default value is "F". - If this logical flag is set to "T" then the code keeps global particle counts for each species on each processor.
+The default value is "F".
+-   `use_particle_count_update` - If this logical flag is set to "T" then the code keeps global particle counts for each species on each processor.
 This information isn't needed by the core algorithm, but can be useful for developing some types of additional physics packages.
 It does require one additional MPI_ALL_REDUCE per species per timestep, so it is not activated by default.
-The default value is "F". - When restarting from a dump file, the current walltime displayed will include the elapsed walltime recorded in the restart dump.
+The default value is "F".
+-   `reset_walltime` - When restarting from a
+    dump file, the current walltime displayed will include the elapsed walltime recorded in the restart dump.
 The user can request that this time is ignored by setting the "reset_walltime" flag to "T".
-The default value is "F". - This integer parameter determines the maximum number of timesteps to allow between load balancing checks.
+The default value is "F".
+-   `dlb_maximum_interval` - This integer parameter determines the maximum
+    number of timesteps to allow between load balancing checks.
 Each time that the load balancing sweep is unable to improve the load balance of the simulation, it doubles the number of steps before the next check will occur.
 It will keep increasing the check interval until it reaches the value given by **dlb_maximum_interval**.
 If the value of **dlb_maximum_interval** is negative then the check interval will increase indefinitely.
 When the load balancing sweep finds an improvement to the load balance of the simulation, the check interval is reset to one.
-The default value is 500.\
+The default value is 500.
-- This integer parameter determines the maximum number of timesteps to allow between forcing a full load balance sweep.
+-   `dlb_force_interval` - This integer parameter determines the maximum number of timesteps to allow between forcing a full load balance sweep.
 If the current load balance is greater than the value of **dlb_threshold** then the load balancer exits before attempting to improve the loading.
 If **dlb_force_interval** is greater than zero, then the full load balancer will be run at the requested interval of timesteps, regardless of the value of **dlb_threshold**.
 Note that the simulation will only be redistributed if this would result in an improved load balance.
-The default value is 2000.\
+The default value is 2000.
-- This logical flag determines whether a load balance will be attempted on the first call of the load balancer.
+-   `balance_first` - This logical flag determines whether a load balance will be attempted on the first call of the load balancer.
 The load balancer performs to
     functions: first it attempts to find a domain decomposition that balances the load evenly amongst processors.
 Next, it redistributes the domain and particles onto the new layout (if requred).
 This latter step is always required when setting up the simulation, so the load balancer is always called once during set-up.
 This flag controls whether or not a load balance is attempted during this call, regardless of the value of **dlb_threshold**.
-The default value is "T".\
+The default value is "T".
+-   `use_pre_balance` - This logical flag determines whether a load balance will be attempted before the particle load occurs.
+If this flag is set to "T" then the particle auto-loader will be called at setup time, but instead of creating particles it will just populate a particle-per-cell field array.
+This will then be used to calculate the optimal domain decomposition and all field arrays will be redistributed to use the new layout.
+Finally, after all of this has been done, the auto-loader will be called again and create just the particles that are present on their optimally load-balanced domains.
+In contrast, if the flag is set to "F" then the domain is just divided evenly amongst processors and the particles are loaded on this domain decomposition.
+Balancing is then carried out on to redistribute the work load.
+For heavily imbalanced problems, this can lead to situations in which there is insufficient memory to setup a simulation, despite there being sufficient resources for the final load-balanced conditions.
+The default value is "T".
+-   `use_optimal_layout` - This logical flag determines whether the load balancer attempts to find an optimal processor split before loading the particles.
+The initial domain split is chosen in such a way as to minimize the total surface area of the resulting domains in 3D, or edge lengths in 2D.
+For example, if a 2D square domain is run on 16 CPUs then the domain will be divided by 4 in the x-direction and 4 in the y-direction.
+The other possible splits (1x16, 2x8, 8x2, 16x1) are rejected because they all yield rectangular subdomains whose total edge length is greater than the 4x4 edge length.
+For some problems (eg. a density ramp or thin foil) this is a poor choice and a better load balance would be obtained by a less even split.
+It is always possible to specify such a split by using **nproc{x,y,z}** flags but enabling the **use_optimal_layout** flag will automatically determine the best split for you.
+Future versions of the code will also allow the split to be changed dynamically at run time.
+The default value is "T".
+-   `use_more_setup_memory` - This logical flag determines whether the extra memory will be used during the initial setup of particle species.
+If set to false then only one set of arrays will be used for storing temperature, density and drift during species loading.
+This can be a significant memory saving but omes at the expense of recalculating grid quantities multiple times.
+Setting the flag to true enables one set of arrays per species.
+The default value is "F".
+-   `deck_warnings_fatal` - This logical flag controls the behaviour of the deck parser when a warning is encountered.
+Usually the code will just print a warning message and continue running.
+Setting this flag to "T" will force the code to abort.
+The default value is "F".

 # Maxwell Solvers {#maxwell_solvers}